theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     SELECT year FROM surveys;

+This is called a "SELECT statement."
 We have capitalized the words SELECT and FROM because they are SQL keywords.
-SQL is case insensitive, but it helps for readability; this is part of the best practices for SQL-style code.
-Every query must end in a semicolon.
+SQL is case insensitive, but capitalizing helps with readability and is considered a best practice for SQL.
+In addition, every query must end in a semicolon.
 This is how the software knows this is the end of the query.

 To run the query in SQLite, click on the RunSQL button that is underneath the text box.
-If you were doing this at a command-line interface, you would just hit "enter."
+If you were doing this at a command-line interface, you would hit "enter."

 ![Run query](http://amyehodge.github.io/Beginning_SQL/images/BSQL6.png "Run query")

-If we want more information, we can just add a new column to the list of fields that are listed immediately after SELECT:
+If we want more information, we can add a new column to the list of fields that are listed immediately after SELECT.

     SELECT year, month, day FROM surveys;

-Or we can select all of the columns in a table using the wildcard *
+Or we can select all of the columns in a table using the wildcard "``*``".

     SELECT * FROM surveys;

 ### Unique values

-If we want only the unique values so that we can quickly see what species have been sampled we use ``DISTINCT``
+If we want only the unique values so that we can quickly see what species have been sampled we use the keyword ``DISTINCT``.

     SELECT DISTINCT species_id FROM surveys;

-If we select more than one column, then the distinct pairs of values are returned
+If we select more than one column, then the distinct pairs of values are returned.

     SELECT DISTINCT year, species_id FROM surveys;

 This is a good point to introduce another best practice for formatting SQL queries.
 It helps with readability if you separate the parts of the query onto separate lines.
-So the above query should be written
+So the above query should be written:

     SELECT DISTINCT year, species_id
     FROM surveys;

 ### Calculated values

 We can also do calculations with the values in a query.
-For example, if we wanted to look at the mass of each individual on different dates, but we needed it in kg instead of g we would use
+For example, if we wanted to look at the mass of each individual on different dates, but we needed it in kg instead of g we could use this query:

     SELECT year, month, day, weight/1000.0
     FROM surveys;